Melvyn Hayes: Family

-Hayes and Jayne moved to Cotswolds in 1997.
-He moved to London in 2022 following Jayne's death to live with his daughter.
+Hayes and Jayne moved to the Cotswolds in 1997.
+He moved to south London in 2022, following Jayne's death, to live with his daughter and her husband.

 Health

 Hayes broke his foot in while filming Wonderful Life, which delayed filming for a scene in which the cast dance on a boat.

-In 2009, Hayes was diagnosed with coronary heart disease, which at first only gave him indigestion but after a while began to affect his walking, which caused trouble as he was working on various theatre productions.
+In 2009, Hayes was diagnosed with coronary heart disease, which at first only gave him indigestion but after a while began to affect his walking, which caused trouble, as he was working on various theatre productions.
 He had bypass surgery at St Mary's Hospital in Portsmouth.

+In 2026, Hayes mentioned he had a personal trainer, who helps him once a week, and he goes to the gym twice a week.

 Interests

 Hayes is a member of the Grand Order of Water Rats, having been initiated in 1994, and in 2004 was made King Rat.
 Also in 2004, to raise money for the Grand Order, Hayes spent £3,000 on a signed photo of pantomime actor Dan Leno.
-The organization held a special event in March 2025, for Hayes' 90th birthday, and in May 2025, awarded him two PKR medals.
+The organisation held a special event in March 2025, for Hayes' 90th birthday, and in May 2025, awarded him two PKR medals.

+In 2024, he revealed that he had voted for the Green Party.
+Hayes was once asked by Screaming Lord Sutch to stand as a candidate for the Official Monster Raving Loony Party.

 In 2025, he became a patron of The Music Hall Guild of Great Britain and America.

-He is a supporter of the Green Party.

-Hayes was at one time the pub landlord of the Stag Inn in the village of Offchurch in Warwickshire, the White Hart Tap in St Albans, Hertfordshire, and The Brantham Bull, Brantham, Suffolk from December 1994 to January 1997.
-When he owned the Brantham Bull, he was regularly in the local papers as he and the Suffolk County Council were in constant disagreement over Hayes writing comical jokes on a blackboard hung outside the pub.
+Hayes and his third wife, Jayne, managed three pubs.
+He was at one time the pub landlord of the Stag Inn in the village of Offchurch in Warwickshire, the White Hart Tap in St Albans, Hertfordshire, and The Brantham Bull, Brantham, Suffolk from December 1994 to January 1997.
+When he owned the Brantham Bull, he was regularly in the local newspapers, as he and the Suffolk County Council were in constant disagreement over Hayes writing comical jokes on a blackboard hung outside the pub.

+Hayes has cited Bob Monkhouse, Tommy Cooper, Billy Connolly and Lee Mack as some of his favourite comedians.
+Hayes was approached by Connolly in 1980, who told him he was his "biggest fan".

 Charity

-Hayes donates to many charities including the Royal National Lifeboat Institution, Great Ormond Street Hospital, and The Salvation Army.
+Hayes donates to many charities, including the Royal National Lifeboat Institution, Great Ormond Street Hospital and The Salvation Army.
 He has supported Barnardo's since the 1990s.
 In 2006, he and a performing arts charity for children in St Neots, Cambridgeshire, held their own version of the Oscars for the students.